 Which Deegari model felt best for side sleeping?

-The 12-inch euro-top and the 14-inch were the most comfortable for side-sleep starts because they reduced shoulder and hip pressure the most.
+In our tests, the 12-inch euro-top and the 14-inch were the most comfortable for side-sleep starts because they eased shoulder and hip pressure the most.

 How did the Deegari mattresses handle partner movement?

-The 12-inch tight-top and the 14-inch kept movement the calmest in our couple tests, especially after the bed resettled.
+In our couple tests, the 12-inch tight-top and the 14-inch kept movement the calmest overall, especially once the surface resettled.

 What’s the most common downside across the lineup?

-Edge support: all four were usable, but none felt truly reinforced if you sleep or sit on the perimeter every day.
+Edge support.
+All the models were usable, but none felt truly reinforced if you regularly sleep or sit on the perimeter.